 2. In a medium mixing bowl, cream shortening, sugar, vanilla, and egg.
 Stir in milk.

-3. In a separate bowl, mix rice flour, tapioca starch, potato starch, baking powder, salt, and xanthan gum.
+3. In a separate bowl, mix the flour, baking powder, salt, and xanthan gum.

 4. Gradually add the flour mixture to the wet ingredients, mixing until combined.
 Using hands, roll dough into one big ball and place between two large pieces of parchment paper.